BuildingSync/schema/proposals/2021/Add MultiTenant.md

 ## Justification

-Is it necessary?
-True if .
+True if the building is a multi-tenant building.

 ## UDFs